nomad-coe/nomad/docs/developers.md

 use a proper IDE for development and ditch any VIM/Emacs (mal-)practices.

-We strongly recommend that all developers use *visual studio code*, or *vscode* for short, (this is a completely different producs than *visual studio*).
+We strongly recommend that all developers use *visual studio code*, or *vscode* for short, (this is a completely different product than *visual studio*).
 It is available for free for all major platforms [here](https://code.visualstudio.com/download).

 You should launch and run vscode directly from the projects root directory.
 The source